Adjective - ho·lis·tic - ho-ˈlis-tik

 When we meet I can tell you a funny story that involves that line, a limo and some paparazzi…

 After a brief stint at a security company, as regional administrator (AKA the lady responsible for uniforms), I landed a job in the Crown Prosecution Service.
 After some time working up the ranks I discovered my passion for looking at the bigger picture as a project manager.
 I worked as a LEAN consultant helping offices across the UK streamline their operational processes to become more efficient.

 My last project before going solo, was a multi-million pound efficiency initiative to move the division from paper based prosecutions to digital presentation in court.

 During that time I took the lead on internal communications, strategy and business plan writing.
 In my spare time, I moonlighted as an event coordinator for a staff network and had the pleasure of planning events with esteemed guests such as Baroness Scotland, Doreen Lawrence, MBE and Richard Taylor, OBE.

-I set up BG Holistic Marketing after discovering I was passionate about the power of marketing.
-I was (and still am) excited about getting to work with some of the coolest entrepreneurs, in niche creative and social enterprise.
+I set up this biz after discovering my passion for PR and marketing.
+I was (and still am) excited about getting to work with some of the coolest entrepreneurs ever!